-Alex Joensen is a program officer on the Community Engagement Exchange Program in the Leadership Practice at IREX.
+Alex Joensen is a senior program officer on the Community Engagement Exchange and Community Solutions Programs in the Leadership Practice at IREX.
 Alex oversees all aspects of Fellows’ placement at U.S. community-based non-profit organizations, businesses, and public agencies.

 In this role, Alex oversees all aspects of fellows’ placement at U.S. community-based non-profit organizations or government offices.
 As the placement program officer, Alex works to establish and nurture relationships with U.S-based host institutions, including implementing and monitoring processes to effectively match fellows to host institutions based on interest and fit.

-Alex holds an M.A. in French language and literature from the University of Maryland, College Park, and a dual B.A. in political science and French with a certificate in European studies from the Catholic University of America.
-When not working, you'll find Alex tending to various terrestrial and aquatic flora and sampling tea from around the world.
+Alex holds an M.A. in French Language and Literature from the University of Maryland, College Park, and a dual B.A. in Political Science and French with a certificate in European Studies from the Catholic University of America.
+When not working, you'll find Alex crate digging for jazz records and sampling tea from around the world.